NordPass Review

 Sharing your NordPass secrets

 Sharing a password is possible by sending an email.
 What I liked is a precautionary measure against sending passwords to yourself.
-When I entered an email address that I used to create the NordPass account, I was notified that I already have access to it.
+When I entered the email address I used to create the NordPass account, I was notified that I already had access to it.

 After adding that trustworthy person, you can make him the owner or revoke the access if he lets you down.
-But for anything like this to happen, that person would need to create a NordPass account first – I learned this only after checking my second email, which is great from the marketing perspective, but not from the user’s.
+But for anything like this to happen, that person must create a NordPass account first.
+I learned this only after checking my second email, which is great from the marketing perspective but not from the users'.

-Also, making someone a new owner of your password doesn’t automatically share it with that person, meaning that she’ll get a meaningless email without “Get NordPass” call-to-action, stating that now she has something somewhere.
-Revoking Access doesn’t trigger any emails to the now password-less person, which is kinda cool in an evil way, letting him find out for himself.
+Also, making someone a new owner of your password doesn’t automatically share it with that person, meaning she’ll get a meaningless email without a “Get NordPass” call-to-action stating that now she has something somewhere.
+Revoking Access doesn’t trigger any emails to the now password-less person, which is kind of cool in an evil way, letting him find out for himself.

 One option that’s lacking in NordPass at the moment is password inheritance.
 It means that if you die, you’ll be talking all these passwords and secure notes to the grave.